jwcomp4/Mapping_Earthquakes/README.md

 ## Summary

-- This challenge brings together API requests, JavaScript, and functional programming while visualizing data in a creative and attractive manner.
+- This analysis brings together API requests, JavaScript, and functional programming while visualizing data in a creative and attractive manner.

 - Suggestions for improvement on this code:
     - The legend scale could be changed slightly to account for the earthquakes with a magnitude over 4.5.